 - 27. The terms of reference of the Committee are: - a.
-To monitor and address legal issues emanating from the European Union ("EU") including policy and legislative proposals from the EU institutions; - b.
-To co-ordinate responses to policy issues and consultative documents, to liaise with the relevant Specialist Bar Associations, circuits and Bar Council committees on such issues and to make representations to the appropriate authorities; - c.
+To monitor and address key legal issues emanating from organisations such as the European Union ("EU"), the Council of Europe, the European Free Trade Association ("EFTA") and the Hague Conference, including relevant policy and legislative proposals from their institutions; - b.
+To monitor and address relevant legal issues arising in relation to retained EU law, the Withdrawal Agreement and the EU-UK Trade and Cooperation Agreement [with the exception of matters relating to trade in legal services which are within the remit of the International Committee and will therefore revert thereto once the Future Relations Working Group ("FRWG") (or its successor as the case may be) is disbanded]; - c.
+To co-ordinate responses to policy issues and consultative documents, to liaise with the relevant Specialist Bar Associations, circuits and Bar Council committees on such issues, domestic and international, and to make representations to the appropriate authorities; - d.
 To support the strategic aims of the Bar Council, as published.